Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

 /**
  * @notice Updates the `Generator` to a new operatorSet
  * @param generator The operatorSet which certifies against global roots
- * @param GeneratorInfo The operatorSetInfo for the generator
+ * @param generatorInfo The operatorSetInfo for the generator
- * @param GeneratorConfig The operatorSetConfig for the generator
  * @dev We have a separate function for updating this operatorSet since it's not transported and updated
  *      in the same way as the other operatorSets
  * @dev Only callable by the owner of the contract
  * @dev Uses GENERATOR_GLOBAL_TABLE_ROOT constant to break circular dependency for certificate verification
  * @dev We ensure that there are no collisions with other reference timestamps because we expect the generator to have an initial reference timestamp of 0
- * @dev The `_latestReferenceTimestamp` is not updated since this root is ONLY used for the `Generator` */ function updateGenerator(
+ * @dev The `_latestReferenceTimestamp` is not updated since this root is ONLY used for the `Generator`
+ * @dev The `_referenceBlockNumber` and `_referenceTimestamps` mappings are not updated since they are only used for introspection for official operatorSets
+ * @dev Reverts for:
+ *      - "Ownable: caller is not the owner": caller is not the owner
+ *      - InvalidGenerator: generator has a non-zero reference timestamp
+ * @dev Emits the following events:
+ *      - GeneratorUpdated: When generator is successfully updated */
+function updateGenerator(
     OperatorSet calldata generator,